YunfengRuan/DiscoDivas/files/readme.md

-mgbb.pca.med.1000G.tsv is the median of top 10 PCs of QC'ed MGBB samples of different population
+`g1k_hm3_maf5_woamb_wolr.pca.weight` is the PC loading (SNP effect size to generate the PC) used in the DiscoDivas paper.

-ukbb.pca.med.1000G.tsv is the median of top 10 PCs of QC'ed UKBB samples of different population
+`med.1000G.allpop.tsv` is the median of top 10 PCs of QC'ed 1000 Genomes samples of AFR, AMR, EAS, EUR, and SAS. which could be used as the approximated PC values when the actual PC of the fine-tuning sample is unavailable.
+The PC is calculated based on the PCA loading file `g1k_hm3_maf5_woamb_wolr.pca.weight`

-g1000_5pop.hm3.pruned.eigenvec.allele is the SNP's contribution to the PCA.
-The file is calculated from pruned hapmap3 SNPs (`plink --indep-pairwise 500 100 0.1`) of 1000 Genomes indivuduals.
+`med.1000G.4pop.tsv` is the median of top 10 PCs of QC'ed 1000 Genomes samples of AFR, EAS, EUR, and SAS, which could be used as the approximated PC values when the actual PC of the fine-tuning sample is unavailable.
+This file is the input of the example command line of running DiscoDivas